Viseu: Geography

 Viseu is approximately 50 km East of the Atlantic Ocean.
 Surrounded by a number of mountains – Leomil, Montemuro, Lapa, Arada, Estrela and Caramulo – the tops of which are covered with thick layers of snow in Winter time, the district is crossed by a network of rivers and streamlets.

 The city of Viseu has an almost central position in relation to the District lying on the so-called Viseu Plateau (in Portuguese Planalto de Viseu).
 It is surrounded by a mountainous system constituted to the north by the Leonil, Montemuro, and Lapa hills, to the northeast by the Arado hills, to the south and southeast by the Serra da Estrela and the Lousã hills and to the west by the Caramulo hills.

 The Municipality is characterized by an irregular surface with altitudes ranging between 400 and 700 m.
-With a rough terrain, it has numerous water courses.
+With rough terrain, it has numerous water courses.
 These are found in three basins: the Vouga, the Dão and the Paiva.

 Climate

-Situated in a zone of transition, the concelho has several micro-climates.
+Situated in a zone of transition, the concelho (municipality) has several micro-climates.
 The Serra do Caramulo, located to the west of the city, plays an important role in climatic terms by lessening the influences of the western air masses (although the Mondego River's basin makes the penetration easier).
 Consequently, Viseu's climate is characterized by the existence of high temperature extremes, with cold and wet winters and hot and dry summers.

-Viseu has a Mediterranean climate (Csb, bordering Csa), with the 1981–2010 averages indicating it being just below the 22 C isotherm.
-Its inland position and relative altitude contributes to cooler winters than in coastal areas of the country, as well as a relatively large diurnal temperature variation as well as lower averages than more low-lying inland cities in the central-north area of the country such as Castelo Branco.
+Viseu has a Mediterranean climate (Csb, bordering Csa), with the 1981–2010 averages indicating it just below the 22 C isotherm.
+Its inland position and relative altitude contribute to cooler winters than in coastal areas of the country, with an average of 31 days of frost per year; regular snowfall, as well as a relatively large diurnal temperature variation and lower averages than more low-lying inland cities in the central-north area of the country such as Castelo Branco.
 In spite of its inland position, the maritime influence is strong enough for there to be a seasonal lag resulting in September averaging similar temperatures as June for the 1981–2010 reference period.
 This also applies to October and May.
 However, temperatures drop sharply in November, resulting in a smaller lag for the winter season.
 July and August are the driest and hottest months, with daytime highs averaging 29.6 C for both months.
 Winters are much wetter with an average December precipitation of 203.4 mm.